avneet6/WeatherProject/README.md

 3. Fetching and Displaying Weather Data:
    - The app makes an HTTPS GET request to the OpenWeatherMap API and processes the JSON response.
    -  The weather data is extracted and dynamically displayed on the web page, including the temperature, weather description, and weather icon.

+# Conclusion #

+ The Weather App project is a practical and engaging way to apply web development skills and understand real-world API integration.
+By combining HTML, CSS, JavaScript, and Node.jswith the Express framework, this project showcases the ability to build a fully functional, responsive web application from scratch.
+The use of the
+ OpenWeatherMap API enables the app to provide users with real-time, accurate weather information in a visually appealing and user-friendly manner.

 # OUTPUT #